Verizon Connect represents fleet management software at its finest.

 If problems like this are identified, email alerts can be sent to a specified group of people to let them know what has occurred.
 There is also a driver ID feature which allows you to track an individual driver even if they use a number of company vehicles.

-How Verizon Connect Fleet Helps Your Business
+How Does Verizon Connect Fleet Help Users?

-- Improved productivity across the fleet
+- Improved fleet productivity

 How to Get Started with Verizon Connect Fleet